The present trend is towards the development of material removal processes that employ primarily non-mechanical energy.

 (II) Tool cone and Tool Tip-

 The tool cone (also called ‘Horn‘) amplifies and focuses the mechanical energy produced by the transducer and transmits this to the workpiece in such a way that energy utilization is optimum.

 It is simply a velocity transformer with the exception that it is made slightly shorter than half of the wavelength.

 The horn mechanically modifies the vibratory energy to give the required force amplitude ratio.
-Thus, a low gain horn gives a low amplitude with a high force capability and opposition, a high gain horn has a high amplitude and a low force capability.
+Thus, a low-gain horn gives a low amplitude with a high force capability and opposition, and a high-gain horn has a high amplitude and a low force capability.

 Titanium is a good material for the tool cone.